psychotimmy/RC2014/README.md

 2. mastermind.bas: Simple Mastermind game.
 Guess the correct order and colour of 4 pegs.

+### Microsoft BASIC 5.21 (CP/M 2.2)

+1. valley2.bas: A version of Computing Today's "The Valley" that will work on an 80x24 VT100 emulator, such as minicom.
+See the instructions in the code on how to run and optionally compile with BASCOM.

 ### Turbo Pascal 3.01A (CP/M 2.2)

 1. primes.pas: Prime number generator.